hello-robot/stretch_tutorials/getting_started/untethered_operation.md

 # Untethered Operation

-As a mobile manipulator, the Stretch RE1 can only go so far when tethered to the monitor, keyboard, and mouse setup.
-This guide will explain three methods of setting up the Stretch RE1 for untethered usage.
+As a mobile manipulator,  Stretch can only go so far when tethered to the monitor, keyboard, and mouse setup.
+This guide will explain three methods of setting up the Stretch for untethered usage.

 These methods typically require a wireless network, but it is possible to set up any of these methods without a wireless network by [setting up a hotspot](#hotspot).